squid-cache/squid-cache.github.io/DeveloperResources.rst

 If you wish to contribute to Squid there are certain guidelines and processes you need to follow in your coding style working with the team.
 MergeProcedure outlines the process of patch development from planning to code release.

 Particular details of coding style are explained in Squid2CodingGuidelines and Squid3CodingGuidelines.
-The [[http://squid.treenet.co.nz/Doc/Code/|Programming Guide]] offers some (but certainly not enough) information on the Squid-3 internals.
+The [[http://www.squid-cache.org/Doc/code/|Programming Guide]] offers some (but certainly not enough) information on the Squid-3 internals.
 SquidInternals offers some more-or-less (mostly less) organized snippets.

-If you are looking for a new project to work on check the feature wish list at [[RoadMap/Squid3]] or query the bugzilla database for [[http://bugs.squid-cache.org/buglist.cgi?component=feature&cmdtype=doit|enhancement requests]].
+If you are looking for a new project to work on check the feature wish list at [[RoadMap/Squid3]] or query the bugzilla database for [[http://bugs.squid-cache.org/buglist.cgi?component=feature&cmdtype=doit|enhancement requests]] or otehr bugs mentioning your feature of interest.

 Squid is HTTP/1.1, but only barely.
 We have a [[Features/HTTP11|checklist]] for HTTP/1.1 compliance which needs to be completed still.
 There are also optional behaviours in the spec not in the checklist which should be added.